Why Buy Toys?

 Anyways, I made it home without blowing away.
 I was waiting for one of two things to happen… the tree in front of our house to fall on our roof, …or the power to go out.
 One of the two was inevitable…

 So, in the mean time I cooked dinner (Momma was not feeling well).
 I made Taco Salad, but I forgot to buy the Taco Seasoning on the way home from work.
 So I made the taco salad without the seasoning.
-So really it was hamburger and chili bean salad…tasted about as good as it sounds. :lol:
+So really it was hamburger and chili bean salad…tasted about as good as it sounds. 😆

 I set up Ace’s chair in the living room and gave Ace a plate with some hamburger and beans, but he would have nothing to do with it.
-I don’t blame him…it was gross, but I could not let a whole pound of hamburger go to waste, so I ate it anyways. :smile:
+I don’t blame him…it was gross, but I could not let a whole pound of hamburger go to waste, so I ate it anyways. 🙂

 I gave Ace a handful of potato chips to keep him busy until I could get back with ole’ faithful…a hot dog.
-This kid is going to turn into a hot dog if we are not careful. :grin:
+This kid is going to turn into a hot dog if we are not careful. 😀

 Of course all the hot dogs were frozen, so I put one on the microwave for two minutes to thaw and cook it real quick.
 The microwave beeped when it was done, and I pressed the button to open the microwave door….